 2005: “Forbes.com readers and editors rank Meyer Amschel Rothschild as the seventh most influential businessman of all time.”

 2005: Violinist Anton Polezhayev filed a lawsuit in the State Supreme Court in Manhattan charging the New York Philharmonic with sex discrimination in denying him a job and following a pattern of promoting only female violinists.
+In part, he based his charge on the fact (according to him) that during his probationary period seven violinist won permanent jobs or marched past him in the violin section.
+All seven had one common characteristic – they were all women.
 The Leningrad native came to the U.S. with his parents, including his Jewish mother.

 2006: In its fight to remove threat of Hezbollah, IDF troops uncovered several anti-tank missiles and several surface-to-surface missiles during an operation in the village of Marwaheen.
 They also found a machine gun, a Kalashnikov assault rifle, and ammunition.